Dufji/mario.exe/README.md

 # mario.exe

-# Please credit this if you're going to use the code
+# Please credit me if you're going to use the code
 # for commercial use.
 I'd really appreciate it